Ageing: Health care demand

 With age inevitable biological changes occur that increase the risk of illness and disability.
 UNFPA states that:

 "A life-cycle approach to health care – one that starts early, continues through the reproductive years and lasts into old age – is essential for the physical and emotional well-being of older persons, and, indeed, all people.
 Public policies and programmes should additionally address the needs of older impoverished people who cannot afford health care."

 Many societies in Western Europe and Japan have ageing populations.
 While the effects on society are complex, there is a concern about the impact on health care demand.
-The large number of suggestions in the literature for specific interventions to cope with the expected increase in demand for long-term care in ageing societies can be organised under four headings: improve system performance; redesign service delivery; support informal caregivers; and shift demographic parameters.
+The large number of suggestions in the literature for specific interventions to cope with the expected increase in demand for long-term care in ageing societies can be organized under four headings: improve system performance; redesign service delivery; support informal caregivers; and shift demographic parameters.

 However, the annual growth in national health spending is not mainly due to increasing demand from ageing populations, but rather has been driven by rising incomes, costly new medical technology, a shortage of health care workers and informational asymmetries between providers and patients.
 A number of health problems become more prevalent as people get older.
 These include mental health problems as well as physical health problems, especially dementia.

 It has been estimated that population ageing only explains 0.2 percentage points of the annual growth rate in medical spending of 4.3% since 1970.
 In addition, certain reforms to the Medicare system in the United States decreased elderly spending on home health care by 12.5% per year between 1996 and 2000.